oZelloX/QA-portfolio-/api_testing/login/README.md

-This folder contains tests related to login functionality using the Reqres API.
+This folder contains tests related to login functionality for various APIs.
 It includes both successful and unsuccessful login scenarios tested via POST requests to the /login endpoint.

 📂 Structure